Plasma Physics and Controlled Fusion

 Plasma Physics and Controlled Fusion is a monthly peer-reviewed scientific journal covering plasma physics.
-It is published by the Institute of Physics and the editor-in-chief is R.O.
-Dendy (Euratom/UKAEA Fusion Association).
+It is published by the Institute of Physics and the Editor-in-Chief is Jonathan P Graves (EPFL/University of York).
 The journal was established in 1960 as Plasma Physics, obtaining its current title in 1984.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.458.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.3.